Maxwell, Barbara A. 1931-2020

 She was preceded in death by her parents and sisters, Margaret Davidson and Marilyn Maxwell.

-Survivors include: her nephew, Kevin Davidson; his wife, Karen; and their sons, Jeffrey and Christopher, Martinez, California; niece, Denise Warren, her husband, Richard and their son, Jerry Warren, his wife, Rachelle, and their two girls, Kaelynn Ann and Jaemison Lorraine, North Las Vegas, Nevada.
+Survivors include: her nephew, Kevin Davidson, his wife, Karen, and their sons, Jeffrey and Christopher, Martinez, CA; niece, Denise Warren, her husband, Richard and their son, Jerry Warren, his wife, Rachelle and their two girls, Kaelynn Ann and Jaemison Lorraine, North Las Vegas, Nevada.

-Farewell Services: 1 p.m.
-Saturday, Sept.
-19, Meierhoffer Funeral Home & Crematory.

 Livestreaming of service, online guestbook and obituary, visit www.meierhoffer.com, to view livestream, click obituary, "tribute wall" & select play.
 As published in the St. Joseph News-Press.